 The MBI’s investments center around the new MassBroadband 123 network recently deployed in the western and central regions of the Commonwealth, but also includes support for communities, organizations and providers statewide.

-The MBI is also providing grants and technical support and continues to build collaborations designed to leverage the deployment of new Last Mile networks and improve broadband access in Massachusetts.
+The MBI has is also providing grants and technical support and continues to build collaborations designed to leverage the deployment of new Last Mile networks and improve broadband access in Massachusetts.